AndiDittrich/WordPress.Tweakr/README.md

 The following WordPress Features can be **controlled separately**

 * Fix phpmailerExceptions by setting the mail-from parameter to a valid address
-* Disable New User Registration E-Mails (send to admin and/or user)
+* Control New User Registration E-Mails (send to admin and/or user)
 * Disable XMLRPC API
 * Restrict REST (JSON) API Access to **Admin** and **Editor** User
 * Disable Emojis